yomguy/docker-pelican/README.md

 git clone --recursive https://github.com/yomguy/docker-pelican.git`
 ```

 This will also checkout all pelican plugins.

-To get all pelican-themes:
+To get all pelican-themes, just do:

 ```
 cd lib/pelican-themes